swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 * Otherwise, the same as the parent scope's.

-> Implementation note: The logic for determining whether a child scope is in Minimal or Strict mode is currently implemented in `swift::contextUsesConcurrencyFeatures()`.
+> Implementation note: The logic for determining whether a child scope is in Minimal or Strict mode is currently implemented in `swift::contextRequiresStrictConcurrencyChecking()`.

 Imported C declarations belong to a scope with Minimal concurrency checking.